 Our District scientist continuously evaluate their procedures and materials to ensure that we are using the most effective, environmentally friendly, and safest treatment methods.
-This is achieved by maintaining active memberships in State, National and Global associations and applying relevant changes to our program.
+This is achieved by maintaining active memberships in State, National, and Global associations and applying relevant changes to our program.
 A few examples include the Mosquito and Vector Control Association of California, the American Mosquito Association, and the Society of Vector Ecology.
 These associations produce journals, provide presentations at conferences, and deliver peer reviewed scientific research that showcase the most modern and innovative methods, often focusing on environmentally friendly alternatives.
-Information from these sources help the District select the safest and best methods.
+Information from these sources help the District select the safest and best methods for mosquito control.

-- We have been conducting laboratory and field trials to look at two naturally derived treatments, Essentria and Merus™ 2.0, to possibly reduce the use of Zenivex® E4, the District's primary adulticide ,treatment to kill adult mosquito.
+- Conducting laboratory and field trials to look at two naturally derived treatments, Essentria and Merus™ 3.0, to possibly reduce the use of Zenivex® E4, the District's primary adulticide treatment to kill adult mosquitoes.

-- The District continues to evaluate the build-up of pesticide resistance by conducting laboratory and field tests for adulticides, Merus™ 2.0 and Zenivex® E4.
+- Evaluating the build-up of pesticide resistance by conducting laboratory and field tests for adulticides, Merus™ 3.0 and Zenivex® E4.

-- Lastly, the District continues to evaluate pesticide resistance levels in various locations throughout the County in an effort to determine the most effective alternative fogging agent.
+- Evaluating pesticide resistance levels in various locations throughout the County in an effort to determine the most effective alternative adult mosquito control material.

 - Mosquito Information (English)